aayush4vedi/The-Hitchhikers-Guide-to-the-Full-Stack-Developer/README.md

         6. Delete that branch `git branch -d <new_branch>`
     * **`git stash`** TODO:
     * **`git reset & reflog`**: soft & hard TODO:
+* Anatomy of Good Commit Messages:
+    * when you write a commit message you are writing it as if it’s **about to be applied**, rather than *about what you just did*.
+    * Provide as much context as you can: the 6 months rule-will you get it after 6 months?
+If no, it's not a good commit message.
+    * For long commits: use [templates](https://medium.com/sitewards/git-tips-template-your-commit-messages-187d8a2051b8)
  ## 7. Postman

 ---